Libby Fox: 2014–2017

 Libby returns again for Mother's Day and goes for a family dinner, where later she finds a note Denise put there saying that Lucas plans to escape prison.
 Libby leaves and tells Masood, who advises her to call the police and he helps her get into Denise's house, which has been locked by Jordan (now Joivan Wade), who is helping Lucas escape.
 Libby witnesses Jordan raging at Denise and reveals that she has reported him to the police.
 Jordan becomes angry with Denise and Libby and is arrested.
 Libby then returns to Oxford after saying goodbye to Denise and Patrick.

 In April 2016, Libby returns upset, and tells Denise she is pregnant.
 Denise is overjoyed but Libby says she is having an abortion and has already taken the first of two abortion pills.
 Denise is against this and she gets very drunk, with only Kim supporting Libby's decision.
 The following day, as Libby returns to the abortion clinic to terminate her pregnancy, a hungover Denise arrives to support her alongside Kim.
 She then thanks Denise for being a good mother to her before leaving again.
 Libby returns in November after Kim calls her and is shocked to see that Denise is seven months pregnant.
 She vows to remain in Walford and help Denise with the birth.
 Denise is frustrated when Libby insists that Denise should eat only vegan food.
 After Denise is suspended from her job, Libby helps her get it back by threatening legal action.
 However, Denise tells Libby that she should not be sacrificing her life in Oxford for her, so after sharing an emotional farewell with Denise, Libby departs.
-Libby returns with Kim and her grandmother, Emerald Fox (Doña Croll), for the birth of her half-brother.
+Libby returns with Kim and her grandmother, Emerald Fox (Doña Croll), for the birth of her half-brother, Raymond.
 Libby is shocked when she learns Denise is having her son adopted, but respects her decision.

 In September 2018, it is mentioned that Libby is the only student from Walford High to ever attend Oxford.
+In February 2023, it is hinted that Libby and Darren have resumed their relationship after Chelsea tells Denise that they have gone on a holiday together at the Cotswolds.